What To Do In Iceland

 I should start out by saying that Iceland is an island North of Nova Scotia, but Southeast of Greenland.
 Like many islands, it has sudden weather changes and like many Northern locations, Winter seems to last longer than places more Southern.
 I went to Iceland in the first week of May.
 I took a redeye from Baltimore to Reykjavik and watched as the sun never set due to location.
 Upon landing they had just had a two-foot snowstorm, however due to weather patterns and “increased volcanic activity” most snow was melted by the time we deplaned and left the rental car office.

 I often refer to my time in Iceland as “the weekend I never saw the sky”.
 I’m still not sure if this was because of the storm, increased volcanic activity or just the fog - but I only saw the sky maybe twice and only for a few minutes.
 This is something to keep in mind and plan for if you wanted to see the Northern Lights during your trip.
-If you are during fall/spring I RECCOMEND you book a tour and they will actually take you off the coast by boat to see them.
+If you are during fall/spring I RECOMMEND you book a tour and they will actually take you off the coast by boat to see them.
 If you are going during Winter do not count on it and if you’re going during summer check the Aurora forecast and try to see them yourself.

 The weather did also change frequently.
 There were bats of hard rain, hail, deep fog, heavy snowfall, and occasionally warm sun rays.
 At the rental car office, they will show you all the scary photos of what can happen to your car if you don’t get insurance - but if you are used to snow the tires were snow tires and you should be fine.
 The increased volcanic activity did have me a little geeked, however, the photos of ash-covered cars didn’t scare me enough for the insurance package either.